hjstoff/CMake-basic-cfg/README.txt

 README.txt

+This repository contains the basic setup for a CMake C/C++ project on a GNU/Linux platform, using the gcc / g++ compilers

 To use CMakeLists.txt.template:
 - Define a real project name (instead of myproject), and possibly adjust also the version in the project command.